Skip to main content

 < "22.22°C" (0.1ms, no model used)

-Tier-0 uses safe AST-based evaluation (no eval).
+Tier-0 uses safe AST-based evaluation rather than eval.
 It handles basic math, percentages, unit conversions, and simple expressions.
-Anything it can't solve deterministically is passed to Tier 1+.
+Anything it cannot solve deterministically is passed to Tier 1 or higher.

 Tier-0 is enabled automatically when --auto-route is set.
 No additional configuration needed.